wigging/pythonic/README.md

 ## Website

 The website is available at https://gavinw.me/pythonic.
-It is generated with the [genja](https://github.com/wigging/genja) tool where Markdown files are in the `content` folder and the generated HTML files are in the `docs`.
+It is generated with the [genja](https://github.com/wigging/genja) tool where Markdown files are in the `content` folder and the generated HTML files are in the `docs` folder.

 ## Contributing